-I believe that ~60% of the emotions we feel on daily basis aren’t really what we think they are.
+I believe that ~60% of the emotions we feel on daily basis aren’t really what we think they are– and emerging research is beginning to support this claim.
 Often, these feelings are better classified as misplaced emotions.

 Sound familiar, anyone?

 If you’re angry about a situation that most people would deem benign, it’s possible you’re feeling resentful about something bigger that you haven’t yet addressed.
 The thing you think you’re mad about at the moment might just be the trigger: the nudge that pushed you over the edge.

 In these cases, the physiological phenomenon of displacement might be at work, which is actually a defense mechanism in which a person “redirects an emotional reaction from the rightful recipient onto another person or object,” according to Psychology Today.